U.S. funds optimistic about Allergan piled in before Pfizer bid

-(Reuters) - Several large U.S. funds that boosted their stakes in Allergan Plc (AGN.N) in recent months appear to be optimistic about the company’s growth prospects, even before Pfizer’s reported $150 billion takeover bid for the botox maker.
+Nov 19 (Reuters) - Several large U.S. funds that boosted their stakes in Allergan Plc in recent months appear to be optimistic about the company’s growth prospects, even before Pfizer’s reported $150 billion takeover bid for the botox maker.

 “I think it’s a big premium over the current valuation, and at some point you have to say, ‘Is there any more new good news to be uncovered?”